Jimboom7/AlphaJong/readme.md

-### Notice Regarding Bans
-As of 28.
-June 2022 there have been reports of players being banned for using this script!
-It is not safe anymore to use this script, please be careful!

 ## About The Project

 This project is a Mahjong AI for [Mahjong Soul](https://mahjongsoul.game.yo-star.com/) that runs directly in any browser.
 Everything was written from scratch in native JavaScript without any libraries.